 This course will examine and teach basic to intermediate technical and aesthetic practices of magicians and explore how those practices are applied and used in other non-entertainment fields, such as politics, advertising, philosophy and religion.
 Students will learn some basic sleight-of-hand techniques while thinking and writing about how those techniques are applied in other disciplines.
-Students will then be asked to develop the subject matter of that critical thinking into scripts for their performances for magic tricks rehearsing theater and to explore and evaluate various approaches to that end.
-The course work will center around the development of an actual performance through rehearsals which will be used concurrently to reflect upon and consider the various elements and processes of its construction.
-Additionally, students will serve in a mentorship capacity for the 2000-level students in the course and will assist in the teaching of certain aspects of the course curriculum.
+Students will then be asked to develop the subject matter of that critical thinking into scripts for their performances for magic tricks.